 On large items simply tape the tag to the item for easy viewing and removal.
 If the item includes extra parts, please make note of them in the item's description.
 Again, do not tape over the barcode.

-To the left is a sample of the tags that you will be printing for your items (6 tags will print to a page).
+The two images above are sample price tags that you will create in your Consignor Hub.
+6 tags will print to a page.
 It displays the Consignor Number, the price, and the Item Number.
 In the center of the tag is the Item Description.
-Then the size and category of the item is indicated on the left and the 'Donate' and 'Discount' indicators are on the right.
-'Donate' indicates the item is to be donated if it doesn't sell.
-The absence of 'Donate' means the item will not be donated.
-'Discount' indicates the item will be discounted at the Half-Price Sale.
+Then the size and category of the item is indicated on the top.
+The large black dot means the item has been marked 'Donate' --> the item will be used to support local non-profits, if it doesn't sell.
+The absence of 'Donate' dot means the item will not be donated.
+'REDUCE' indicates the item will be sold for half-price on Discount Day (aka Sunday of Sale Week).
 The absence of 'Discount' indicates the item will not be discounted.
 The letter on the bottom to the right of the barcode is used by 406 Consignary for sorting.
 When inputting your items for sale, you will have these options.
 Go to Item Entry and Tag Printing.

 Consignor Supplies You Will Need